 One such owner is Tim Pickney of Environmental Management Training (EMT).
 In only his second year of business, Tim was hired to train agency engineers in the handling of hazardous materials.
-Their Safety Officer was so impressed with the training, he
+Their Safety Officer was so impressed with the training, he encouraged all contractors and subcontractors working on Tacoma Link projects to send their staff to Tim's trainings.
+Most did, and in addition, EMT got an underground storage removal contract from Sound Transit that spurred a second line of business which continues today.

 When asked what it meant to have Sound Transit projects at the early stage of business development Tim said, "It was huge.
 Having Sound Transit as a client gave us credibility in the eyes of other public entities.
-Also, the Sound Transit contractors we trained continue to be our clients today."
+Also, the Sound Transit contractors we trained continue to be our clients today."81